roborescue/rcrs-docker/README.md

 You can easily changes or put your code inside agent-code.
 It should contain `compile.sh` and `launch.sh` Agent logs and server logs will be stored in the `log` folder.

+## run python agent version

+Please uncomment to python part in the docker-compose.yml file and comment the java part.